amfairley/toytribe/TESTING.md

 This requirement is met by the sort select element on the individual toy pages and the profile page.

 **19: I want to be informed if I cause errors in forms**<br>
-This requirement is met by error pop ups in forms, and the required field hinting on forms.
+This requirement is met by error pop ups in forms, the required field hinting on forms, and the form success messages.

 **20: I want to be able to change my password**<br>
 This requirement is met by the link to edit a password when editing profile, and the change password form.